MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/sandbox-environments.md

 Whenever a sandbox is deployed, an Azure Cost Management budget can be created for it and assigned to the subscription.
 This budget alerts the sandbox users when spending thresholds are crossed (50%, 75%, and 100%).
 Optionally, automation can be used to take action when the 100% spend threshold is crossed, for example, the subscription is [canceled](https://learn.microsoft.com/azure/cost-management-billing/manage/cancel-azure-subscription#what-happens-after-subscription-cancellation) or deleted.
 Note: the alert alone is just a warning mechanism.

-Our guidance is that all sandboxes should have a budget assigned.
-A default budget can be applied to all sandboxes by utilizing the [Deploy-Budget](https://www.azadvertizer.net/azpolicyadvertizer/Deploy-Budget.html) Azure policy at the Sandboxes Management Group level.
+All sandboxes should have a budget assigned.
+A default budget can be applied to all sandboxes by utilizing the [Deploy-Budget](https://www.azadvertizer.net/azpolicyadvertizer/Deploy-Budget.html) Azure Policy at the Sandboxes Management Group level.
 The default budget should be set to the maximum cost the organization would tolerate for any sandbox.
 The default budget would function to alert on cost for any sandbox that hasn't been assigned a more specific budget directly.

 ##### Expiration Date